IBM-Cloud/nodejs-data-lake-dashboard/README.md

 ![Application](images/dashboard-chart.png)

-The solution works out of the box when following the [Build a smart data lake]() tutorial.
+The solution works out of the box when following the [Build a data lake using object storage](https://console.bluemix.net/docs/tutorials/smart-data-lake.html) tutorial.
 For customization, see the below notes.

 ## Running the solution